cherrisimo/oekolopoly-rl/README.md

 [!NOTE] Generating benchmark for own agents from the `logs` directory is not possible because it clashes with the `benchmark` folder there - either loading "freezes" or it starts generating a benchmark for *ALL* trained agents which takes all too long.

-### Generate graphs
+### Tensorboard

-Following command leads to a localhost webpage where performance of different agents can be seen:
+Following command leads to a localhost webpage where performance of different agents is showcased via graphs:

 ```shell
 tensorboard --logdir tensorboard-log
 ```

-### Overview of commands and folders:
+## Overview of commands and folders:

 Following table lists folders which are accessed per default by the respective command and which file is being invoked/altered as a result.